 In 2012, the Organization for Economic Co-operation and Development (OECD) published the Adverse Outcome Pathway (AOP) describing the sequence of molecular and cellular events that lead to the development of allergic contact dermatitis.
 The first three “Key Events” (KEs) in the AOP which are required for Skin Sensitization are: the covalent binding of compounds to cellular proteins (KE1), activation of various pathways within skin cells (KE2) and priming of the immune system (KE3) that results in an allergic response upon repeat exposure to the substance.

-In June 2021, the Organization for Economic Cooperation and Development (OECD) approved the Test Guideline entitled: Defined Approaches to Skin Sensitization, which include the BASF/Givaudan-developed “2 out of 3” hazard-based approach (Figure 1).
+In June 2021, the Organization for Economic Cooperation and Development (OECD) approved the Test Guideline entitled: Defined Approaches to Skin Sensitization, which includes the BASF/Givaudan-developed “2 out of 3” hazard-based approach (Figure 1).
 According to the Test Guideline, at least 2 of the following three assays which evaluate Key Events 1,2 and 3 must show concordance in order to establish a skin sensitization classification (GHS Category 1 vs. non-classified):

 Also included in the guideline is the Kao Brands-developed Integrated Testing Strategy (ITS) Versions 1 and 2, incorporating in silico analysis of molecular structure in combination with a 2-assay in vitro evaluation of test materials.
 This approach provides the ability to resolve strong, weak (GHS Category 1A and 1B) and non-sensitizers. (see Figure 2).